 Review Cover After Major Life Events

 Moving house, having another child, receiving a significant pay rise, or paying off your mortgage all change your insurance needs.
 Set a calendar reminder to review your family's cover at least once a year.
-Over-insurance wastes money on premiums you do not need, while under-insurance leaves dangerous gaps.
+Over-insurance wastes money on premiums you do not need, while under-insurance leaves dangerous gaps in your protection.

 6